-It is generally accepted that birds evolved from reptiles and may therefore be seen as warm-blooded, feathered, flying reptiles.
-The most commonly held view is that theropod dinosaurs were ancestral to birds, with modern flightless birds derived from earlier flying birds.
+Birds evolved from reptiles and are therefore seen as warm-blooded, feathered, flying reptiles.
+The most commonly held view is that theropod dinosaurs were ancestral to birds and modern flightless birds derived from these earlier flying birds.

 Reptiles and birds have many similarities.
-It is speculated that during the period when birds evolved environmental temperatures dropped.
-Some reptiles, already possessing a higher metabolism and warm-bloodedness, survived such a harsh climate because they had split scales enabling them to maintain their internal temperature by trapping a layer of still, warm air close to their bodies.
-The beneficial split scales evolved into feathers and these reptiles became the ancestors of birds.
-The split scales also provided other benefits – they aided in maintaining balance during fluttering which, in time, ultimately developed into the ability to fly.
+It is speculated that sometime during bird evolution, environmental temperatures dropped and some reptiles which already possessed a higher metabolism and warm-bloodedness, survived such a harsh climate.
+This was primarily because they had split scales that enabled them to maintain their internal temperature by trapping a layer of still, warm air close to their bodies.
+The beneficial split scales evolved into feathers and these reptiles became ancestral birds.
+The split scales also aided the birds’ ability to maintain balance during fluttering which, in time, ultimately developed into the ability to fly.

-Certain of the reptilian forerunners of today’s birds possessed characteristics more suited to flight than did others.
-The egg laying habit and the absence of an urinary bladder aided flying.
-Reproduction by laying eggs meant that the female did not have to carry the added weight of her offspring during embryonic development and the absence of a bladder meant that urine did not accumulate before excretion thus lightening the load.
+Some species of ancestral birds possessed characteristics that were more suited to flight than others, such as the ability to lay eggs and the absence of a urinary bladder, which both aided flying.
+Reproduction by laying eggs meant that the female did not have to carry the added weight of her offspring during embryonic development and the absence of a bladder meant that urine did not accumulate before excretion, thus lightening the load.
 In fact, the urine passed by birds is of a pasty nature as they re-absorb much of the water, which also reduces their dependence on water supplies.
-Theropod dinosaurs, like modern birds, possessed air sacs connected to their lungs, permitting efficient oxygen absorption when exhaling as well as inhaling air.
-Many also had hollow air-filled or pneumatic bones linked to the air sacs, improving respiration and permitting the body to be lighter, again assisting with flight.
+Theropod dinosaurs, like modern birds, possessed air sacs that were connected to their lungs, which permitted efficient oxygen absorption during both inhalation and exhalation.
+Many also had hollow air-filled or pneumatic bones linked to the air sacs, which improved respiration and permitted the body to be lighter, which also assisted flight.

-Aspects of evolutionary change in birds that enhance their ability to fly are:
+Aspects of evolutionary change in birds that enhanced their ability to fly are: